 Harold Washington Social Security Center

-600 W. Madison St.
+600 W. Madison Street

-Property Manager: Annette Zsenyuk
+Property Manager: Sharon Young

-Parking and Public Transportation On-site parking is available for designated SSA employees only.
-Public transportation is available via the Chicago Transit Authority (CTA).
+On-site parking is available for designated SSA employees only.
+Public transportation is available via the Chicago Transit Authority (CTA) [nongovernment site].

-Historical and Architectural Features The Harold Washington Social Security Center, which serves as the headquarters for the SSA Regional Office, was built in 1975.
-This 10-story building is constructed of composite steel, a reinforced concrete structural frame clad in pre-cast concrete panels, and a glass and spandrel curtain wall.
+The Harold Washington Social Security Center, headquarters for SSA's Regional Office, was built in 1975.
+The 10-story building is made of composite steel, a reinforced concrete structural frame clad in pre-cast concrete panels, and a glass and spandrel curtain wall.

 Art in Architecture

 - Chicago Murals by Ilya Bolotowsky (1907-1981) explores the relationship between architecture and abstract art.
-Displayed in the lobby, this piece was commissioned by the Federal Government during the New Deal Era.
+Displayed in the lobby, this piece was commissioned by the federal government during the New Deal Era.